krypciak/cc-extra-dialogue/README.md

 # Extended Party Dialogue
 ![Extended party dialogue](docs/images/party_dialogue.png)

-*CrossCode: Extra Dialogue* features new dialogue for **16 different parties**, which were not covered by the original game.
+This mod features new dialogue for **16 different parties**, which were not covered by the original game.
+In other words, every pair of companions now has something to say to each other.

-Numbers say it all.
-The mod adds approximately 7500 words of text, which is almost a size of novelette!
+*CrossCode Extra Dialogue* adds approximately 7500 words of text, which is almost a size of novelette.

-We paid extra attention to keeping new dialogues lore-friendly and true to characters personalities, while also making them interesting and expanding a little bit on the world of CrossCode.
+We paid special attention to keeping new dialogues lore-friendly and true to characters personalities, while also expanding a little bit on the world of CrossCode.

 Just like in the original game, new dialogues play out after finishing combat.